Genealogy: Ethnic Heritage Links

 Irish Genealogical Society International

-Non-profit organization claims members in all fifty states as well as ten foreign countries.
+Non-profit organization claims over 800 members in six countries.
 Offers resources and assistance to members researching their Irish heritage.

 National Archives of Ireland: Genealogy

-A guide to using the records of the Irish National Archives, including census returns and birth, marriage, and death certificates.
+A guide to using the records of the Irish National Archives, including census returns, parish records and marriage licences, and wills and testamentary records.

 National Archives UK - Family History

-A guide to family history research at the National Archives of the United Kingdom.
-Includes tips on getting started, advice from experts, and online resources.
+Guides to family history research at the National Archives of the United Kingdom.
+Covers a wide range of topics.

 Scots Family assists in searches within originial Scottish records for information on ancestors.

 This database contains the records of over 21,000 passengers who embarked at Glasgow and Greenock for non-European ports between 1 January and 30 April 1923, and at other Scottish ports between 1890 and 1960.